Image-Science-Lab-cmu/SVAF/README.md

 [Yingsi Qin](https://yingsiqin.github.io/), [Aswin C. Sankaranarayanan](https://users.ece.cmu.edu/~saswin/), [Matthew O'Toole](https://www.cs.cmu.edu/~motoole2/)

 > **Please read:** This repository contains the code for our real-time SVAF prototype that uses a custom-built dual-pixel (DP) camera based on a polarized machine vision sensor.
 This is different from the original prototype with the Canon EOS R10 sensor whose bottleneck was the 0.3 FPS in reading dual-pixel (DP) images.
 To overcome the lack of off-the-shelf solutions for streaming DP images, we modified a machine vision sensor to enable capturing, reading, and processing DP images at 21 FPS.
-If you are using a Canon DP sensor instead and would like to extract dual-pixel images from Canon's Dual Pixel RAW image files, please refer to the [Extracting Dual-Pixel Views from Canon RAW Files](#extracting-dual-pixel-view-images-from-canon-raw-files) section below.
+If you are using a Canon DP sensor instead and would like to extract dual-pixel images from Canon's Dual Pixel RAW image files, please refer to the [Extracting the Dual-Pixel Views from Canon RAW Files](#extracting-the-dual-pixel-views-from-canon-raw-files) section below.

 This repository contains both (1) the code for running our autofocus algorithms, and (2) the PDAF hardware code for the real-time prototype, used for [Spatially-Varying Autofocus](https://imaging.cs.cmu.edu/svaf/).